tillitis/tkey-ssh-agent/README.md

 If -file is not passed, the app is assumed to be loaded and running on the emulated device, and signing is attempted.

+The mta1 guest machine running in QEMU (which in turn runs the firmware and then the app) outputs some memory access (and other) logging.
+To make QEMU send these to stderr, add `-d guest_errors` to the qemu commandline.

 # fooapp

 In `fooapp/` there is also a very, very simple app written in assembler,